tudelft3d/CityGML2OBJs/README.md

 A robust semantic-aware utility to convert CityGML data to OBJ, featuring some additional options reflected through the suffix "s" in the name of the package:

-- s as in objects -- separation and storage of buildings into multiple objects in OBJ.
+- structured objects -- separation and storage of buildings into multiple objects in OBJ.
 - semantics -- decoupling of boundary surfaces in CityGML into separate OBJs.
 - see attributes from the CityGML file -- the utility converts quantitative attributes into colours to support their visualisation.
 - solution for finally making use of those CityGML files (sarcasm is also an S word :-)).